 When and Where to Grow Carrots

 Carrots need the right spot and timing to thrive.
-Pick a sunny area with good soil, and plant during the proper season for your zone.
+Select a sunny location with well-draining soil, and plant during the optimal season for your zone.

 Ideal planting season

 Plant carrot seeds 2–3 weeks before the last spring frost for an early summer crop.
-For a fall harvest, sow the seeds 10 weeks ahead of the first expected frost.
-Plant mid to late summer if you want sweet carrots after autumn frosts.
+For a fall harvest, sow seeds 10 weeks before the first expected frost.
+Plant mid to late summer for sweet carrots after autumn frosts.

 Soil temperatures between 45–85°F provide the best conditions for germination.
 Avoid planting when the soil is above 75°F, as it lowers germination success.
-Carrots are hardy and can handle cold weather down to 32°F once appropriately grown.
+Carrots are hardy and can withstand cold down to 32°F when properly grown.

 Sunlight needs and companion planting

 Carrots thrive with 6–10 hours of sunlight daily.
-They grow best in full sun, though light shade can work too.
+They grow best in full sun, although light shade can also work.
 Raised beds or deep containers ensure proper exposure and prevent shading from other plants.

 Keep them away from tall crops that block sunlight.

 Companion planting improves growth and protects your carrots.
 Marigolds reduce root-knot nematodes, while radishes help mark rows for easy care.
-Harvest radishes early to give space for carrot roots to expand.
+Harvest radishes early to give carrot roots space to expand.

-Rotate carrots with non-nightshade crops every 3–4 years to avoid harmful pests like nematodes building up in the soil.
+Rotate carrots with non-nightshade crops every 3–4 years to avoid harmful pests, such as nematodes, building up in the soil.

 Indoor vs. outdoor growing